Prinkipo Greek Orthodox Orphanage: Deterioration and repair

 Since its closure half a century ago, the neglected building has deteriorated into a state of heavy disrepair.
 The building was severely damaged by a fire in 1980.
 The site was included on the 2012 World Monuments Watch and is presently classified as "Rescue Needed" by Global Heritage Network.

 In 2012, the Turkish authorities returned the orphanage to the Greek community, the community complained that: “The state did not return the building to us in the same shape it was in when they [seized] it.
 The most recent studies have revealed beyond any doubt that millions of euros will be required [to restore the orphanage].
 It is not possible for the 2000-strong Greek population to meet this figure,”.
 According to reports 65 million euros would be necessary to put the orphanage back on its feet.

 In 2018, Europa Nostra and the European Investment Bank included the Orphanage among 12 cultural heritages, which have been nominated for the Seven Most Endangered cultural heritages list.
-Same year, the Ecumenical Patriarch of Constantinople Bartholomew I asked, from the Turkish Government, help to protect the building.
+The same year, the Ecumenical Patriarch of Constantinople Bartholomew I asked, from the Turkish government, help to protect the building.
 But the plea came at a time of fresh tensions between Greece and Turkey over an array of issues, including the protection of Byzantine and Greek heritage in Istanbul.

 In May 2023 tender for the restoration of the school will be carried out.